-In 1992, Dimitri Hegemann (Founder of Tresor) decided to make a Tresor compilation to celebrate the first year of the club, but at that stage, there was no real Tresor label, nor artists, he turned to Reeder.
+In 1992, Dimitri Hegemann (the Founder of Tresor) decided to make a Tresor compilation to celebrate the first year of the club, but at that stage, there was no real Tresor label, nor artists, he turned to Reeder.
 Their friendly relationship went back years.
 Reeder performed with Die Unbekannten at the first Berlin Atonal festival for Dimitri in 1982.
 They shared a practice room together when they each played in new wave bands Shark Vegas and Dimitri in Leningrad Sandwich in the 80s.
 Out of the 13 artists featured on the first Tresor compilation, 11 were MFS artists, all appearing on the album under different guises.

 In 1993, MFS asked Paul van Dyk to make a mix for the second compilation album, a soundtrack for an early computer graphic video which they called X-Mix 1 – The MFS Trip.
 A collaboration with the then video label Studio K7! run by Horst Weidenmüller.

 Most popular MFS releases were Cosmic Baby’s Stellar Supreme (1992), 030 feat.
 Dr. Motte’s Ki (1993), Mijk van Dijk’s Afreuropamericasiaustralica (1994) and Paul van Dyk’s 45 RPM (1994), Seven Ways (1996).